Gastroenterology Fellowship

 Our Fellowship Program

 The Nemours Gastroenterology Fellowship Program provides stimulating clinical training in gastroenterology, hepatology and nutrition and exposure to liver transplantation.
 Our dynamic group of faculty clinicians and researchers are committed to helping you attain a quality education.
 Our fellows attend weekly educational sessions in addition to monthly pathology, radiology and physiology conferences and combined surgical rounds.
 Fellows also present and attend topic oriented journal clubs through out the year.
+Including participating in multidisciplinary meetings with our allergy, pulmonology, ENT and surgery colleagues to discuss clinical cases and evidence-based practices.

 You’ll have opportunities to learn the indications, risks, benefits and techniques of performing procedures such as upper endoscopy, colonoscopy, percutaneous liver biopsy, capsule endoscopy, esophageal dilatation, percutaneous endoscopic gastrostomy tube insertions, variceal banding, pH/impedance probes and motility studies at our state-of-the-art pediatric GI endoscopy suite.
 You’ll learn to teach and mentor residents and medical students.
 You will conduct your own clinical or basic science research project under the supervision of one of our faculty members.